Ouranosinc/scen_workflow_afr/README.md

 The latest version of the code requires the following project:
 - https://github.com/yrouranos/dashboard

-This project, which is essentially a plot generator, must be downloaded within the scen_workflow_afr directory/project.
+- This project, which is essentially a plot generator, must be downloaded within the scen_workflow_afr directory/project.

-The technical documentation can be found [here](https://ouranos-my.sharepoint.com/:f:/g/personal/yanrou1_ouranos_ca/EknV5GO46cxChVpilQwKzMQBrB3wu4e6aS3bUfoUlZ3gwg?e=R1Ju2C).
+Technical documentation can be found [here](https://ouranos-my.sharepoint.com/:f:/g/personal/yanrou1_ouranos_ca/EknV5GO46cxChVpilQwKzMQBrB3wu4e6aS3bUfoUlZ3gwg?e=R1Ju2C).

 ## Releases